 Students spend ten to fourteen days abroad studying under an intense & expertly planned itinerary.
 Past international component trips have included visits to major business firms in China, Russia, Czech Republic, Austria, Hungary, Dubai and Italy.

-Tuition includes all required materials, books, and a 10 to 14 day study abroad component.
+Your program experience includes all books, materials, and a study abroad component.

 A distinctive collaborative learning approach builds on the talent of every member in the course, creating a dynamic network that lasts well beyond the program.